twonoise/rfclipper/README.md

 Note how wide the frequency span: audible band is just tenth of screen.

 What else is interesting here?
-One may note that our ideal upconversion IF-LO-RF mixer (which is mathematically is just multiplier), orange (IF) to sky blue (RF), have 3 dB re:voltage conversion loss.
+One may note that our ideal upconversion IF-LO-RF mixer (which mathematically is just multiplier), orange (IF) to sky blue (RF), have 3 dB re:voltage conversion loss.
 It is 6 dB loss re:power, and is well known by "radio" people value for best passive mixers available.

 ![plot-all](https://github.com/user-attachments/assets/b6a5c5b3-bd96-4283-9687-64532751188f)